 The Silverton School Educational Museum is in Loftus Street, Silverton, NSW.

 When we’re open

-You can contact the Coordinator, Marlene Bettes, when booking class visits for schools, for example, via:
+You can contact the Coordinator, Marlene Bettes, when booking old world class visits and lessons too, whether you are a school or older touring group, via:

 - Telephone 08 8088 7481